openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Cryptographic Holder Binding

   Ability of the Holder to prove legitimate possession of a Verifiable Credential by proving control over the same private key during the issuance and presentation.
-Mechanism might depend on the Crednetial Format.
+Mechanism might depend on the Credential Format.
 For example, in `jwt_vc_json` Credential Format, a VC with Cryptographic Holder Binding contains a public key or a reference to a public key that matches to the private key controlled by the Holder.
 Claim-based or biometrics-based holder binding is also possible.

 Base64url Encoding